Levels:

 Our culture exerts complex pressures and conflicting expectations on men.
 Men often get the message that they must always be strong and invulnerable.
 However, men can also choose a spiritual path that helps us transcend these pressures and conflicts and instead cultivate depth and authenticity.
 This monthly group provides fellowship and support for men who seek their truest and best selves.

-Listen, Learn, Act – The Intersection Between Mindfulness and Justice
+Listen, Learn, Act – Racial Justice, Mindfulness and The Election

 Women’s Social Justice Study Circle